-The SQL API provides a node.js based API for running SQL queries against CARTO.
+The SQL API provides a node is based API for running SQL queries against CartoDB.

-Like the other components of CARTO is Open Source and you can find the source code at CartoDB/CartoDB-SQL-API
+Like the other components of CartoDB is Open Source and you can find the source code at CartoDB/CartoDB-SQL-API

 You can find usage documentation at https://docs.carto.com/cartodb-platform/sql-api.html.